 Visiting Lecturer, Cyber Security Centre, De Montfort University

-Mr. Williamsí current areas of focus include the development of an interdisciplinary approach to Information Assurance and cyber protection; the creation and development of new forms of collaboration between government, industry and academia, and the development of new economic and business models for IT, Information Assurance and cyber protection in the context of twenty first century computing.
+Mr. Williamsí current areas of focus include the development of an interdisciplinary approach to Information Assurance and cyber protection; the creation and development of new forms of collaboration between government, industry and academia, and the development of new economic and business models for IT, Information Assurance and cyber protection in the context of 21st century computing.
 In addition, Colin is working on the development of a historiographical narrative for contemporary computing, crafted through the instrumentality of an interdisciplinary approach.

 Colin regularly speaks, consults and writes on matters to do with Information Assurance, cyber security, business development and enterprise level software procurement, to public sector audiences and clients at home and abroad.
 He is a member of the Information Assurance Advisory Council Community of Interest.